kazurayam/CodeReuseInKatalonStudio/README.md

 This is a simple [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
 You can check this out onto your PC and execute with your Katalon Studio.

-This project provides a Groovy calss `katalon.codereuse.KeywordTransferer` which implements a method `includeCustomKeywords` with @Keyword method.
-This Custom Keyword enables you to include Keywords developed by other Katalon Studio project into your project for code reuse.
+This project provides a Groovy class `katalon.codereuse.KeywordTransferer` which implements a method `includeCustomKeywords` with @Keyword annotation.
+This custom keyword enables you to include keywords developed by other Katalon Studio project into your project for code reuse.
+It downloads distributable zip file from GitHub/BitBucket, extract \*.groovy files out of the zip, and copy them into the `Keywords` directory of your Katalon project.

 ## Problem to solve

-In the [Katalon Forum](https://forum.katalon.com/discussions) found a few posts asking *how to share artifacts developed in a Katalon Studio project with others*.
+In the [Katalon Forum](https://forum.katalon.com/discussions) I found a few posts asking *how to share artifacts developed in a Katalon Studio project with others*.

 1. [Drunda Nibel wants automated code sharing](https://forum.katalon.com/discussion/comment/19738)
 2. [how to create jar libraries from custom keywords](https://forum.katalon.com/discussion/8518/how-to-create-jar-libraries-from-custom-keywords?new=1)